What Are Megapixels and How They Affect Photo Quality

 4. Composition and Framing

-Rule of thirds, leading lines, symmetry - these composition techniques make much more difference in perceived photo quality than extra megapixels.
+Rule of thirds, leading lines, symmetry - these composition techniques make much more difference than extra megapixels.
 A well-composed 8 MP photo beats a poorly composed 50 MP one.

 5. Smart Post-Processing